OAI/Stories/README.md

 * Writers - People who can help actually take interviews or topics, do the research, and produce stories for publishing.
 * Editors - People who can help copy edit stories that are submitted ny authors and help us produce high quality stories.

 Feel free to jump in on one of the projects above, or submit a Github issue if you have any comments, questions, or feedback about stories.
+If you'd like to be added as a contributor please submit an issue stating how you'd like to help out and we can add you as a contributor to the repository.